3.4 Screening, Interviewing, and Selection

 - Are interview notes factual and job-related?

-- Were required approvals completed?
+- Were FCRA consent and required approvals obtained?

-- Are reasons for selection and nonselection documented?
+- Are reasons for selection and non-selection documented?

-Which interview approach best supports consistent selection?
+Which interview approach best supports consistent, defensible selection?

 A manager wants to ask applicants whether they have young children because the job involves overtime.
 What should HR advise?